mrsuman2002/A_modular_Plugin-CodeChat/CodeChat_Server/install.rst

     - type ``Set-ExecutionPolicy RemoteSigned``
     - Run Powershell Script again

-- If Powershell is not recognizing your python installation, try installing python from the Microsoft Store
+- If you wish to install your own version of Python make sure you are checking the Add to PATH checkbox on installation

 Linux
 -----

 #.  `Open a terminal <https://www.howtogeek.com/howto/22283/four-ways-to-get-instant-access-to-a-terminal-in-linux/>`__.

 #.
-Highlight this entire command: ``wget https://raw.githubusercontent.com/JoeKenn1118/CodeChat_system/master/CodeChat_Server/codechat.sh && bash codechat.sh`` and press Ctrl-C to copy.
+Highlight this entire command: `wget <https://raw.githubusercontent.com/JoeKenn1118/CodeChat_system/master/CodeChat_Server/codechat.sh && bash codechat.sh>`_ and press Ctrl-C to copy.
 Go to the terminal window and press Ctrl-Shift-V. Press Enter.

 or